Background HellPosted by Nemo

 Sometimes employees are left to play music they like rather than what is appropriate.
 Many years ago I owned an Italian restaurant and I had the greatest difficulty in getting my staff to play Italian music.
 Every time I dropped in unexpectedly I was sure to be greeted by Michael Jackson at a volume so loud it made the Pizzas curdle.
 Worst of all are venues that out of laziness play the radio all day so not only do you have to listen to inappropriate music but also adverts.

 Buying clothes can be hell and I recently ended up with a sore throat when I had to shout at a sales assistant to make myself heard over the music.
-I almost ran out screaming from one shop when the music sounded like someone had got their leg caught in a bear trap and was screaming for help through a million watt amplifier.
-Of course I know there are plenty of people who like that kind of music but the point is if you are selling to the general public then the music should selected for people in general, not just those who like to hear dying bears.
+I almost ran out screaming from one shop when the music sounded like someone had got their leg caught in a bear trap (honestly I am not exaggerating) .
+Of course there are plenty of people who like that kind of music but the point is if you are selling to the general public then the music should selected for people in general, not just those who like to hear people screaming in agony.

 So if you are responsible for selecting background music in a public place please consider what is most appropriate for your customers and not for your own or your staff’s personal taste.